-Jack Smith is President of Smith Associates, an architecture and planning firm based in Ketchum, Idaho and Bozeman, Montana.
+Jack Smith is President of Smith Associates, an architecture and planning firm based in Ketchum, Idaho and Livingston, Montana.
 He holds a Doctorate Degree in architecture and is board certified by the National Council of Architectural Registration Boards.
 He is currently a registered architect in ten states.
 He is a Fellow of the prestigious College of Fellows of the American Institute of Architects.
 He was elevated to Fellow in 1996 in the category of design, “for notable contributions to the aesthetic, scientific and practical efficiency of architecture.”
 Dr. Smith has practiced in the architectural community for five decades.
 His portfolio spans a large geographical area including the United States, Canada and New Zealand.

 Early in his career, Smith served a long apprenticeship with John Sugden, a Mies van der Rohe protégé.
 Through this mentorship he gained a strong discipline in design and meticulous attention to detail.
 He is well versed and qualified in projects of diverse scales, typologies and regions including resorts, urban and rural land planning, commercial, institutional, and residential architecture.
 He has also performed several environmentally sensitive land use studies.